rism-digital/muscat-guidelines/default/en/source_596.md

 - Other
 - 1001100380

-Below are examples for each [RISM publication](http://www.rism.info/en/publications.html) that includes printed music:
+Below are examples of the formatting for each [RISM publication](http://www.rism.info/en/publications.html) that includes printed music:

 - A/I - _Einzeldrucke vor 1800/Individual Prints before 1800_
  - D 3552